SarthakSKumar/SarthakSKumar/README.md

 <h2>⚡ Languages, Tools and Technologies</h2></summary>
-I've worked with a variety of languages, tools, and technologies in my projects and have also taken the time to learn and explore new ones along the way.
+I've worked with various languages, tools, and technologies in my projects and have also taken the time to learn and explore new ones along the way.
 <br><br>
 <table>
 <tr>